dac6acc4f/Apollo/README.md

  We arn't a team of advanced coders, so other coders like you can help us improve our MCPE Server Software by creating a pull request or create request for collaborator ;)

 ## TODO :
- If you have epic ideas,create one issue with ideea and paste here :)
+ If you have epic ideas, create an issue and tell us the idea!
 ## Information

 - Need to communicate with us?
 Join our [Telegram](https://telegram.me/joinchat/Ca8L9T9P01PtR1bOEwtxuw) group!
+- We are a edited version of Genisys.
+We have edited their generators to our version and have improved the performance
+ - **"Improved" as in what NycuRO thinks improved it.
-- Apollo is now PHP5 ,coming soon PHP7
+- Apollo is currently PHP5, we will update to PHP7 soon.